Music Didn’t Transfer to New iPhone? Reasons & Fixes

 💡💡If you don't have a data cable or computer, you can use the mobile app FoneTool for iOS to transfer music, photos, etc. between two iPhones.

 Step 1.
-Install the FoneTool for iOS app on both iPhones, then find the target iPhone name under the Connect to iOS interface of the source iPhone and click.
+Install the FoneTool for iOS app on both iPhones, on source iPhone to click Connect to iOS > Select target device

 Send Music to New iPhone